According to Statista, the tourism industry grows steadily each year.

 Step 9: Train your team

-Be sure to train your staff to follow processes, and empower them to deal with guests, and handle complaints.
+Be sure to train your hotel manager and staff to follow processes, and empower them to deal with guests, and handle complaints.
 Equip them to do whatever it takes to satisfy the people who stay in your hotel.

-Hotelogix provides guidance around how to train guest facing staff.
+Hotelogix provides guidance onhow to train guest-facing staff.

 Step 10: Open your hotel

 Voila!
 D-Day!
-Here’s to opening your doors and being flooded with guests.
+Here’s to a grand opening and being flooded with guests.